privateprep/coding-space-website/src/pages/blog/2022-08-01-movies-to-inspire-a-love-of-stem.md

       *Rating: PG*

-      A 2020 Christmas musical fantasy film, [Jingle Jangle](https://www.youtube.com/watch?v=aYPUYVgwLWY), which stars acting and comedy powerhouses like Forest Whitaker, Keegan Michael Key, and Phylicia Rashad, focuses on genius inventor Jeronicus Jangle and his passionate, whip-smart granddaughter Journey, who is also a budding inventor.
+      A 2020 Christmas musical fantasy film, *[Jingle Jangle](https://www.youtube.com/watch?v=aYPUYVgwLWY)*, which stars acting and comedy powerhouses like Forest Whitaker, Keegan Michael Key, and Phylicia Rashad, focuses on genius inventor Jeronicus Jangle and his passionate, whip-smart granddaughter Journey, who is also a budding inventor.
 This film brings STEM to the forefront through imaginative mathematical dream sequences, richly composed numbers about the self-affirming power of invention, and an adorable robot called the Buddy 3000.
     fgColor: "#eec11a"
   - type: textAndImageBlock
     buttons: